 Whenever you create an adaptive bitrate package like HLS or DASH, you have to choose a segment size.
 When choosing a segment size for on-demand videos (VOD), your primary considerations are encoding quality and throughput.
 These also matter for live video, but latency is often a more important consideration.
 Let’s start with a look at VOD.

 1. Longer segment sizes (and keyframe intervals) improve quality, but not as much as you think.

 When encoding for adaptive streaming, your keyframe interval must divide evenly into your segment size to ensure a keyframe at the start of each segment.
 Accordingly, the longer the segment size, the longer the potential keyframe interval.
-That is, if your segment size is two seconds, the longest keyframe interval you can support is two seconds, where if your segment size is nine seconds, you can encode with a keyframe interval of up to nine seconds (or 4.5, 3, or 1).
+That is, if your segment size is two seconds, the longest keyframe interval you can support is two seconds, whereas if your segment size is nine seconds, you can encode with a keyframe interval of up to nine seconds (or 4.5, 3, or 1).

 Longer keyframe intervals typically result in higher video quality because keyframes, which are encoded without reference to any other frame, are the least efficient frame.
 However, the difference is actually pretty modest for most files as you can see in Figure 1 which shows the PSNR values for 1080p files encoded at the same target bitrate (which varied by file) using the keyframe intervals shown on the bottom.